EliasRaninen/EliasRaninen.github.io/index.md

 I'm a researcher at Nokia Bell Labs (since August 2022), Espoo, Finland, where my research focuses on machine learning for wireless communications.
 Read more about me [here](./about.md).

 ## What's New?
+* (On Aug 8, 2022) I'm excited to start in my new job as a researcher at Nokia Bell Labs, Espoo, Finland.

 * (On May 27, 2022) I successfully defended my thesis [*Contributions to theory and estimation of high-dimensional covariance matrices*](https://aaltodoc.aalto.fi/handle/123456789/114219).
 The thesis proposes theory and methods for covariance matrix estimation, when the sample size is smaller than or comparable to the dimension of the data.